iCodeWalker/meals-app/README.md

 18. "notFound()" function from next/navigation is used to show not-found or error page.
     IT is a built in function that calls the nearest not-found or error page Stops the component from executing and it shows the closest not found or error page.

+19. Now we have to convert the picked file into Data-url, it is a value that can used in the input field of the image element : "src" attr value

+We use FileReader() class to convert the the file into Data-url

+const fileReader = new FileReader();

+"readAsDataURL" does not return anything, so to access the DataUrl generated we have to assign a value to the "onLoad" property of this object.

+In this we store a function as a value in "onLoad" and this function will be then triggered by the file reader once "readAsDataURL" is done with its work.

+we can access the generated DataUrl in "fileReader.result" and not as an input to the function.

+fileReader.onload = () => {
+setPickedImage(fileReader.result);
+};

+    fileReader.readAsDataURL(file);

+20. "use server"; // a directive that creates a so called server action, which is function that is guaranted to be executed on the server. and only there on server.

+In Next js "action" props of form, Next.js behind the scene created a request and the send the request to the Next.js server that is serving the website, and than we can handle the form submission there.